prakrit55/Autoscaling-with-custom-metrics/README.md

 CPU Utilization: This rule monitors the average CPU utilization of the backend pods.
 If the average CPU usage surpasses a set threshold (e.g., 75 millic cores, which can be customized), the HPA will trigger scaling up.

+In order to test the project one can run the script in `script` directory, to populate requests to the backend application.
+You just have to replace the backend url with the original one.

 # Conclusion